Low Income - Council Tax Reduction

 - Net earned income will be used in your calculation (gross minus tax, national insurance contributions and 50% of any pension contribution)

-- For those working over 16 hours we will make earnings disregards of £5.00 for single people, £10.00 for couples and £20.00 for lone parents, disabled and carers.
+- For those working we will make earnings disregards of £5.00 for single people, £10.00 for couples and £20.00 for lone parents, disabled and carers.

 - A further £17.10 will be deducted for those working over 16 hours

-- For those in employment the standard childcare cost will be applied, £175 for one child and £300 for two or more.
+- For those in employment the standard childcare cost will be applied, up to £175 for one child and £300 for two or more.

 - Backdating will be limited to 6 months and assessed on whether there is good cause to do so.